kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### upload-verification-file
 `--upload-verification-file = false`
 Use this option to upload a verification file after changing the remote storage.
 The file is not encrypted and contains the size and SHA256 hashes of all the remote files and can be used to verify the integrity of the files.

+###   use-background-io-priority
+`--use-background-io-priority = false`
+This option instructions the operating system to set the current process to use the lowest IO priority level, which can make operations run slower but will interfere less with other operations running at the same time.

 ### use-block-cache
 `--use-block-cache = false`